From Stone to 3D: A Brief History and Evolution of Puzzles

 8.2.
 The Legacy and the Future

 Even with the proliferation of digital games, physical puzzles remain strong, thanks to their tactile component and the pleasure of seeing an image take shape before our eyes.
-The trend points towards a harmonious coexistence between traditional and digital, with new hybrid formats being introduced to the market.
+The trend points toward a harmonious coexistence between traditional and digital, with new hybrid formats being introduced to the market.

 Traditional Format : Continues to delight collectors and families who want to spend quality time together.